school of machines after hours

 Course 2: Homegrown Tools & Self-Hosted Infrastructures led by media artist and educator Sarah Grant focuses on developing your own digital tools - from self-hosted servers, networks and AI systems to custom scripts and alternative infrastructure.

 By the end of the program, everyone will have worked toward developing a collection of interactive artworks and/or self-hosted tools and infrastructure that complements their practice.
-Together in each course, students will each develop a personalized toolkit that, depending which course you join, may consist of custom hardware, electronics, physical controllers, servers, networks, AI systems, communication tools, and new ways of thinking about digital creativity and autonomy.
+Together in each course, students will each develop a personalized toolkit that may consist of custom hardware, electronics, physical controllers, servers, networks, AI systems, communication tools, and new ways of thinking about digital creativity and autonomy.

 Throughout the course, students will have the opportunity to ask questions, share ideas, and receive feedback on their work as we progress.
-Ultimately the goal is to gain both the technical skills and conceptual framework to build, maintain, and share digital tools that assist us in our creative and activist practices alongside a new community of friends and future collaborators.
+Ultimately the goal is to gain technical skills and a conceptual framework to build, maintain, and share digital tools for our creative and activist practices alongside a new community of friends and future collaborators.

 In this program you’ll explore